 Book a session

-The session lasts approximately 1.5 hours and is designed to be interactive, therefore, groups should ideally not be greater than 20 people per session.
+The session lasts approximately 1.5 hours and is designed to be interactive.
+Therefore, groups should ideally not be greater than approximately 25 people per session.
+Multiple delivery sessions at the same establishment can be co-ordinated.

-If you would like to book a session, please contact Fire Business Support and reference the #ItCanWait intervention by phone or email:
+If you would like to book a session, please contact Fire Business Support and ask to be put through to the Prevention Department, referencing the #ItCanWait intervention:

 - 01473 260588